You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 Meg Whitman, President and CEO of Hewlett-Packard (source)

-One of the biggest hurdles to smooth operations and productivity in ecommerce is the siloing of data.
-Some team members tend to rely on data or images they store on their own computers.
-Others fail to communicate and approved changes and other updates never get made.
+Data siloing is one of the biggest hurdles to smooth operations and productivity in e-commerce.
+Some team members rely on data or images stored on their computers.
+Others fail to communicate, and approved changes and updates are never made.

-Your teams have to work together to ensure your brand message flows from your product pages.
+Your teams must collaborate to ensure your brand message flows from your product pages.

-The truth is for a brand message to resonate with your buyer personas, it has to be authentically powerful.
+A brand message must be authentically powerful to resonate with your buyer personas.
 The content that goes into crafting such a message can only be created when your teams work together, sharpening and polishing each other’s work.
-PIM’s workflow functionality makes this kind of productive collaboration a requirement.
+PIM’s workflow functionality requires this kind of productive collaboration.

-According to PYMNTS.com, 88% of ecommerce customers conduct online research before buying (source).
-With all of the millions of ecommerce operations online today the way to get customers to find you is with a strong SEO strategy employing keywords.
-Blogs and marketing content can help, but PIM offers an even better way to show up in online search results.
+According to PYMNTS.com, 88% of e-commerce customers conduct online research before buying (source).
+With millions of e-commerce operations online today, the way to get customers to find you is with a strong SEO strategy employing keywords.
+Blogs and marketing content can help, but PIM offers an even better way to appear in online search results.

 Drive visitors to your product pages by embedding robust keywords directly into your product pages.

 With PIM, you can incorporate the keywords you want to target into every possible nook and cranny of your product pages.
-Obviously, you want to work keywords into your titles, but PIM makes it possible to work them into the metadata you search digital assets with and the alt text attached to your images and videos.
+You want to work keywords into your titles.
+Still, PIM makes it possible to work them into the metadata you search digital assets with and the alt text attached to your images and videos.

 This incorporation process begins with PIM implementation, requiring input from the full range of your team members.
-Such a strategy means optimizing your product pages to perform immediately.
-Because you’ve already embedded keywords in them for search engines to find and display.
+Such a strategy means optimizing your product pages to perform immediately because you’ve already embedded keywords for search engines to find and display.

-Diversity of opinion also ensures completeness, seeing to it that you leave no possibility overlooked.
+Diversity of opinion also ensures completeness, seeing that no possibility is overlooked.
 Such an SEO strategy is necessarily more robust, resulting in more conversions.
-This maximizes revenue, and virtually ensures market share growth.
+This maximizes revenue and virtually ensures market share growth.

-Finally, with PIM, nothing is set in stone if you don’t want it to be.
-So, keeping pace with the tides of change is as simple as searching a product, making an adjustment, and pushing it out.
+Finally, nothing is set in stone with PIM if you don’t want it to be.
+So, keeping pace with the tides of change is as simple as searching for a product, adjusting it, and pushing it out.
 PIM makes what was once the work of days or weeks take only minutes.

-You should be giving your customers as close to exactly the right amount of information.
-Like walking a tightrope, falling off either side is equally devastating.
-Give your customers too little information and they can’t make informed buying decisions.
-Give them too much and you may overwhelm them so much they leave your site, never to return.
+You should give your customers as close to the right amount of information as possible, like walking a tightrope; falling off either side is equally devastating.
+If you provide your customers too little information, they can’t make informed buying decisions.
+If you give them too much, you may overwhelm them so much that they leave your site and never return.

 Your brand message is only hindered by unnecessary or redundant information.